GlacierTheArcticFox/Arduboy2/README.md

 ## NOTE:
 - not all games work with this port
-- the framebuffer is diffrent
+- the framebuffer is different
 - this has only been tested for arduino uno/nano
 - im bad at programming
 - it's not finished